ahm3dhany/IDS-Evasion/README.md

 ![metasploit_set](screenshots/Jenkins/metasploit_set.png)

-Searching for the suitable rule among snort rules.. the vulnerability has no CVE identifier so we may search by product name (i.e. Jenkins) or we may try searching by module name (i.e. Jenkins_script_console):
+Searching for the suitable rule among snort rules.. the vulnerability has no *CVE identifier* so we may search by product name (i.e. Jenkins) or we may try searching by module name (i.e. Jenkins_script_console):

 ![powershell_search_cve](screenshots/Jenkins/powershell_search_cve.png)

 .. and it looks like we found our desired rule.

 After running the module we gained a meterpreter successfully:

 ![gain_meterpreter](screenshots/Jenkins/gain_meterpreter.png)

-Again when we check snort there is no alert.. so first we'll go back and check our rule.. we'll change the content value to "POST /script" (in  [jenkins_script_console.rb](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/multi/http/jenkins_script_console.rb) module there is "#{@uri.path}script" that concatenate the uri & "script".. the uri in the rule defined as "/jenkins" which is not right in our case).
+Again when we check Snort there is no alert.. so first we'll go back and check our rule.. we'll change the content value to "POST /script" (in  [jenkins_script_console.rb](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/multi/http/jenkins_script_console.rb) module there is `"#{@uri.path}script"` that concatenate the uri & "script".. the uri in the rule defined as "/jenkins" which is not right in our case).
-Then we'll go to snort.conf file and add our port (i.e. 8484) to HTTP_PORTS variable.
+Then we'll go to snort.conf file and add our port (i.e. 8484) to *HTTP_PORTS* variable.
-Now if we run the module again, snort generates the alerts successfully:
+Now if we run the module again, Snort generates the alerts successfully:

 ![snort_detect_jenkins](screenshots/Jenkins/snort_detect_jenkins.png)